dimagi/commcare-hq/DEV_SETUP.md

     cd commcare-hq
     git submodule update --init --recursive
     git-hooks/install.sh
-    setvirtualenvproject  # optional - sets this directory as the project root
+    setvirtualenvproject  # optional, virtualenvwrapper only - sets this directory as the project root
     ```

 2. Next, install the appropriate requirements (**only one is necessary**).